-As retail traders, there is very little we can do to change the market prices, but larger players like the hedge funds and banks can.
-In fact, there have been cases in the past where institutional traders have been prosecuted for colluding in order to move market prices in their favour.
+As retail traders, there is very little we can do to change the market prices, but larger players like hedge funds and banks can.
+There have been cases in the past where institutional traders have been prosecuted for colluding to move market prices in their favor.
 But, that’s a story for another time.
 We can keep complaining about how unfair it is, or we can take advantage of it.
 That is exactly what the PVSRA trading system does.
 (Forex market sentiment indicators)

 The next principle of the PVSRA system is in the study of trading volumes.
-We may not be able to tell in which direction the markets are moving, but Forex companies are able to determine the amount of volume depending on the number of orders coming through.
-Banks offering Forex trading are at an even better position since they are sometimes working with Forex brokers as liquidity providers.
-If such a bank serves multiple brokers, then they can have very accurate information about trading volume.
+We may not be able to tell in which direction the markets are moving, but Forex companies can determine the amount of volume depending on the number of orders coming through.
+Banks offering Forex trading are in an even better position since they are sometimes working with Forex brokers as liquidity providers.
+If such a bank serves multiple brokers, then they can have very accurate information about the trading volume.

 Speaking of S/R levels, that is another vital principle of this system.
 The S/R levels act as points of consolidation, where traders are either covering their positions or opening new ones in anticipation of a breakout.
 These areas are usually around prices with zeros at the end, or halves and quarters.
 Why is that?
 Because people don’t usually place pending orders at unique numbers like 1.23987; it’s much more likely to have pending orders around 1.24000 than the former.
 When many of the pending orders and stop losses or take profits are activated, this can create an S/R level, where prices consolidate, waiting for a push in either direction.
 When you identify the S/R levels, you can decide the ideal entry and exit points for your trades.
 (Breakout trading strategies)